If you are having difficulty with your mortgage repayments talk to your lender.

 - Central Bank of Ireland’s statutory Code of Conduct on Mortgage Arrears

-BPFI and its members developed the consumer guide ‘Your Guide to Dealing with Mortgage Repayment Difficulties’ in consultation with the Money Advice and Budgeting Service (MABS).
+BPFI and its members developed the consumer guide ‘Important information to help people in mortgage arrears’ in consultation with the Money Advice and Budgeting Service (MABS).
 This straightforward consumer guide provides clear four-step advice as to what the borrower should do and also spells out what the lender will do in accordance with the BPFI Pledge on Home Repossessions to Homeowners and the statutory Code of Conduct on Mortgage Arrears.

 It is important for a borrower to get in touch with his/her lender in order to work together to find a mutually acceptable & sustainable solution.
 The importance of early engagement is reflected in the four key action steps as follows that a borrower is advised to take:

 - Contact your mortgage lender as soon as possible if you’re having trouble with your mortgage repayments or you are concerned that this might be likely to happen

 - Look at your financial situation to make sure that you’re maximising your income and draw up a budget based on your most important spending commitments

 - Respond to letters or phone calls from your mortgage lender or their legal representative